Bias in Universal Machine-Learned Interatomic Potentials and its Effects on Fine-Tuning: Introduction

 To address this issue, it has become routine to fine-tune uMLIPs.
 Fine-tuning is used in molecular modeling to incorporate system-specific data to uMLIPs while preserving the chemistry and physics captured while training, and introducing interactions relevant to the system of interest \cite{shenoy_role_2023, deng_systematic_2025, smith_approaching_2019}.
 This is done by fitting the models to new data, starting from a universal model fitted to a large dataset.
 Previous work has found that fine-tuning on just a few high-energy structures can eliminate this systematic error \cite{deng_systematic_2025}.
 However, this process is not standardized and varies across models \cite{liu_fine-tuning_2025}.
 For example, one approach to fine-tuning is multi-head fine-tuning \cite{kim_hydra_2023}, which preserves the main core (weights) of the model, while retraining only the final layers (heads).
 This approach is employed by the MACE family of models \cite{batatia_foundation_2024}, which we use in this paper.

 The first step to fine-tuning is to procure a dataset.
 One example of a fine-tuning data generation workflow to model liquid systems involves using a uMLIP to synthesize a dataset, labeling it with density functional theory (DFT), and fine-tuning on it to that data \cite{liu_fine-tuning_2025}.
 In this case, MD is used to augment data from a starting configuration and sample different bond lengths, different bond angles, and different local environments.
-More advanced sampling methodologies use techniques like uncertainty quantification \cite{kulichenko_data_2024, hu_robust_2022} to maximize dataset coverage for synthetic datasets.
-However, from a users' perspective, these techniques may be challenging to implement.
-To this end, relatively little work has been done to understand how these systematic underpredictions (biases) impact both the downstream liquid-state simulations and fine-tuning process.
+More advanced sampling methodologies use techniques like uncertainty quantification,\cite{kulichenko_data_2024, hu_robust_2022} specialized data-selection techniques like DIRECT sampling, or \cite{qiRobustTrainingMachine2024}weighted-active space sampling \cite{sealWeightedActiveSpace2025}to maximize the coverage of the selected dataset.
+Enhanced sampling techniques such as umbrella sampling and on-the-fly probability enhanced sampling\cite{yangReactantinducedDynamicsLithium2023} \rep{provide additional routes to maximize dataset coverage for synthetic datasets by biasing dynamics to capture rare and high-energy configurations that would otherwise be undersampled}{to maximize dataset coverage for synthetic datasets}.
+However, from \rep{the}{a} users' perspective, these techniques may be challenging or nonobvious to implement.
+To this end, relatively little work has been done to understand how these systematic underpredictions (biases) impact both the downstream liquid-state simulations and the fine-tuning process.